-Meridian’s Admissions Advisors are here to guide you through every step of the application process; including on how to apply for financial aid.
+Meridian’s Admissions Advisors are here to guide you through every step of the application process, including how to apply for financial aid.
 With ongoing open enrollment throughout the year, you choose when the right time is to begin a program.
-Meridian is with you every step of the way to ensure that our programs meet your educational goals and needs.

 Meridian is committed to creating a pluralist learning community.
-We seek a diverse group of students and welcome applications from all qualified individuals.
+The University always seeks a diverse group of students and welcomes applications from all qualified individuals.
 Our intention is to develop and nurture a learning community in which students and faculty can learn together in an atmosphere of mutual respect.
-We welcome differences in age, economic status, race, ethnic background, religion, origin, gender, sexual orientation, physical challenge, political views, personal characteristics, and beliefs.
+Differences in age, economic status, race, ethnic background, religion, origin, gender, sexual orientation, physical challenge, political views, personal characteristics, and beliefs are all welcomed.

 You can easily schedule a voice or video call here: Book an Appointment.

 You can contact the Admissions Team by calling (707) 765-1836 (press "1") or emailing firstname.lastname@example.org.

 Meridian regularly offers Online Information Sessions for each of our programs.
 Information sessions cover degree programs, concentrations, transformative learning, and the application process.
 The information sessions are all about engaging with faculty and learning about the fit between your passions/goals and Meridian’s graduate degrees.
 A Q&A portion of the session enables prospective students to ask questions directly of program faculty.
 To register for this online event, or a future event please visit the Info Sessions and Events page on our website.